Botswana, South Africa, Zambia

 Participants who successfully complete all scheduled parts will be awarded a Certificate of completion of training.

-Closing date for application is December 1, 2021.
+Closing date for application is December 15, 2021.
+(Ignore the date in the application form).
 Application shall be made electronically, via link that have been sent out.
 The application should include a recent photograph and all required information and documents.
 An outline of the dilemma must be described in the application and include the following at a minimum:

 - Title of the dilemma